The Definitive Guide 2022

 How would you feel if you were an astronaut and your team just assumed that you’d be alright during the launch?
 No numbers, no tests, nothing.

-They just guessed that it was a clear day and you’d be ok.
+They just assumed that because it was a clear day that you’d be ok.

 This would make you uncomfortable, wouldn’t it?